Posts tagged with ‘theme’

 Giraffe 1.20

-Changes include a major overhaul of the admin interface - redundant options have been removed, and the interface has been simplified.
-Where possible I have used diagrams to show what the configuration options will change.
+• Major overhaul of the admin interface – redundant options have been removed, and the interface has been simplified.
+Where possible I have used diagrams to show what the configuration options will change

 Japanese theme